-In this delicious slow cooker goulash recipe, tender chunks of beef are simmered in the slow cooker in a rich, paprika-infused sauce.
+In this delicious slow cooker goulash recipe, tender chunks of beef are slowly simmered in a rich, paprika-infused sauce.
+It's the ultimate comfort food!

 Ingredients